elnadar/abcd-md/README.md

 # abcd-md
-a script to parse MD files built on `pymdown-extensions`.
+a script to parse MD files built on `pymdown-extensions` and `mkdocs` styles.